What is Acute Bronchitis? Do You Need Antibiotics?

 You could have acute bronchitis, which happens when the airways in your lungs swell and produce mucus.
 And since acute bronchitis is usually caused by a virus, antibiotics will not help to treat a viral respiratory infection.

 Although rare, bacteria might cause acute bronchitis.
 Even so, antibiotics are not always recommended.
-In addition to experiencing unintended side effects, such as diarrhea or rashes, taking antibiotics unnecessarily increases the risk of antibiotic-resistant infections and a potentially life-threatening diarrheal illness known as Clostridium difficile infection.
+In addition to experiencing unintended side effects, such as diarrhea or rashes, taking antibiotics unnecessarily increases the risk of antibiotic-resistant infections and a potentially life-threatening illness that causes severe diarrhea known as Clostridium difficile infection.

 What are the symptoms of acute bronchitis?